 Fundamentally, the story weaves through our lives too – well, a recent portion of our life story – moving to Australia, getting established in Victoria, life in Lara, kids, animals, fruits and vegetables, soil, sun, rain, water, herbs, medicinal plants, growth, a hint of our Faith here and there, and so on.
 So it’s not just a boring organic, biodynamic, permaculture blog – there’s a whole deeper thread too – it’s all part of our “family journeylog”.

-In this blog we will primarily talk about two properties (at this stage anyway), namely our residential property which we call “Homeland”, and a newer exciting investment property called “Dreamland”.
+In this blog we will primarily talk about two properties, namely our residential property which we call “Homeland”, and a newer exciting investment property called “Dreamland”.
 Both are 1 acre properties, lying back-to-back amongst the acreages in Lara, Victoria, Australia.
 Although we follow the same underlying principles on both properties, they are extremely different.
 Homeland was grown organically (and still is) over a number of years, bumping toes, heads and learning as we go.
-In essence, it is a productive residential property, which we are busy “permaculturifying.”
+In essence, it is a “conventional” organic productive residential property, which we are busy “permaculturifying.”
 Dreamland, on the other hand, is being developed almost from scratch as an edible food forest using permaculture principles and approaches.
-It has a house on it (which the original owners still rent from us), and it came with a few really nice fruit trees, but there’s a full ½ acre that we can re-sculpt to our hearts’ desires, within our budget limitations obviously.
+It has a house on it (which the original owners still rent from us), and it came with a few really nice established fruit trees, but there’s a full 3/4 acre that we are re-sculpting to our hearts’ desires, within our budget and time limitations obviously.

 Originally trained in Information technology at the University of Stellenbosch (M.Sc 1985), I now hold a Permaculture Design Certificate (2018) from Good Life Permaculture in Tasmania.
 I have completed the Introduction to Organic Market Gardening course from Milkwood (2018).
 I have also completed courses on organic gardening and Biodynamics (hosted at the Diggers Club nursery), apple growing by Pete the Permie in Monbulk (2016) and a citrus masterclass by well known author Ian Tolley (2017).